DillyTorgs/Password-Checker/README.md

 Strength: Strong
 Entropy: 78.58 bits

+---
-5.  **If the password is weak or moderate, you'll receive suggestions and some secure alternatives:**
+## If the password is weak or moderate, you'll receive suggestions and some secure alternatives:

 Strength: Weak
 Entropy: 25.76 bits